My Vote For Handiest

 etc –

-on most washers, you can just connect to the end of the drain hose
+on most washers, you can just hold it onto the end of the drain hose for a few seconds

-* Clean those looong dryer vents, using a 30 ft central vac hose,
+* Clean those really long dryer vents, using a 30 ft central vac hose,

 from